longhorn/upgrade-responder/README.md

 ## Overview
 Upgrade Responder provides a way to notify the applications running remotely when there is a new version of the application become available.
 It will also keep a record of how many requests have been sent to the Upgrade Responder server during a certain period of time(e.g. one hour), to estimate how many instances of applications are running during that period.
+It can also be used to collect telemetric.

 Upgrade Responder server doesn't store any information that can be potentially used to identify the client that makes the request, including IP address.
 See [here](#what-data-will-be-stored) for a full list of data that will be stored.